 Please click on the link above to see some of the comments left by our visitors.

-We bought Bankhayes in 1997 and have made a few alterations and extensions over the years.
+We bought Bankhayes in 1997 and have made a number of alterations and extensions over the years.
 We have an aerial photo of the house taken around 1960 which shows it occupying about half the footprint of today.
 Much of today’s garden was then given over to the cultivation of vegetables and fruit trees.
 We also have a copy of the auction details when it was sold in 1956 as Bank Farmhouse.
 We believe that the core part of the building dates from the mid-

 The house is pet-